nypl-spacetime/city-directory-entry-parser/README.md

 For more tools that are used to turn digitized city directories into datasets, see Space/Time’s [City Directories repository](https://github.com/nypl-spacetime/city-directories).

+This module relies on the [sklearn-crfsuite](https://sklearn-crfsuite.readthedocs.io/en/latest/) implementation of a conditional random fields algorithm.

 ## Example

 ![](example.jpg)